michael-graber/michael-graber.github.io/content/authors/admin/_index.md

 I am an economist in the research department at Statistics Norway.

-My research combines economic theory and applied econometric approaches to offer a richer picture of risks faced by households, and quantify household responses to changes in income and wealth.
+My research combines economic theory and applied econometric methods to study household behaviour and the dynamics of inequality.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "pdf/Graber-CV.pdf" "newtab" >}}CV{{< /staticref >}}.